It is almost impossible to find an understandable explanation of all these things from the title on the entire Internet!

-The chance of me to hit a block is more than one in a million!
+The chance of me to hit a block is more than one in a two million!
 It says it will take me 44 years, on average.
-During that time, I have to pay a huge electricity bill.
+During that time, I have to pay a huge electricity bill!

 How then does this pay off for anyone to work????

 The trick is that for a long time now, no one sane has been mining bitcoins on their own.
 It is crazy to expect that something will happen, as you can see.
-Not to mention how every year there is a stronger cheaper machine coming out.
+Not to mention how every year there is a stronger cheaper machine coming out on the market.

 Instead, with this computer of yours, you join a group of mining computers that work together – the so called mining pool.

 I will explain this with a well-known example:

 Let’s say that the LOTTO draw is next week, and the main prize is $5 million.

 The chance that our ticket will win is small.
 But, let’s say that 1000 of us unite and agree: Each of us will pay one different ticket.
 If any of us gets the $5 million, he will divide the reward into 1000 parts, for all of us equally.
 Everyone will receive $5,000.

 That means that I now have a 1000 times higher chance of winning.
 Apparently, it is no longer $5 million, but $5000, but at least now I for sure have some real chances, fast.
 If this LOTTO draw was every ten minutes, then all this makes a lot of sense.

 Mining pools work the same way.